Atuav10/2024-SMT-Data-Challenge/README.md

 # Team-73-Snell-Tool-UI
-Here is the code for the UI for our submission to the SMT Baseball Analytics Competition.
+This repository houses the code for the Snell Tool UI we submitted to the SMT Baseball Analytics Competition.

 ## The Snell Tool Explained